TF Spotlight: How Port Community System ensures better visibility?

 A Port Community System handles electronic communication in Ports between the private transport operators (shipping lines, agents, freight forwarders, stevedores, terminals, and depots), the private hinterland (pre-and on-carriage by road, rail and inland waterways), the importers, and exporters, the Port authorities, customs, and other authorities.
 Container congestion at Ports is the new normal today.
 Vessel and truck congestion at the Port results from disparate manual operations.
 The Port Community System emergence into the Maritime industry is only emblematic of how gravely the industry needs technological current to hit its shores.
 Port Community System is a strong, unified system that creates better connectivity and visibility, enhancing the management of ships at Ports.

-Q2.
-Port Community Systems have been in existence for more than a decade.
+Port Community System (PCS) have been in existence for more than a decade.
 How have they evolved over the years?

 Ports are natural bottlenecks in the transport chain, yet they are Logical places to carry out customs controls.
 Port Community Systems have played a critical role in facilitating the more efficient movement of goods while allowing customs and other government departments to maintain essential controls.
 At a period when traditional architectures have a comparatively slower information creation process, the advent of PCS marks the evolution of a true digital ecosystem.
 Historically and traditionally, Port Community System is there to serve its community stakeholders with electronic services for facilitating data communication and information exchange in the supply chain and transport Logistics domain.”